willhowes/makers_portfolio_and_notes/week16_and_17.md

 ```1,1,1 => 'startswith1'```
 you have lost information, but still have some information.
 Because information is lost it cannot be decrypted

+### Compression
+* png file uses lossless compresses by just recording which pixels are blue, which are red, etc. Rather than storing what color each pixel is.